ttu/dotnet-fake-json-server/README.md

 #### Self-contained Application

-The self-contained application archive contains Fake JSON Server, .NET Core runtime and all required third-party dependencies. __No installation or prerequisites are needed__.
+The self-contained application archive contains Fake JSON Server, .NET runtime and all required third-party dependencies. __No installation or prerequisites are needed__.

 1) Go to [Latest Release](https://github.com/ttu/dotnet-fake-json-server/releases/latest)
 1) Download correct archive matching your OS